 \subsection{Quantum Error Correction Overview}

 One of the main challenges in building practical quantum computers is the high error rate of physical qubits.
-To reduce the impact of these errors on quantum computations, we use QEC~\cite{nielsen2002quantum}.
+To reduce the impact of these errors on quantum computations, we use Quantum Error Correction (QEC)~\cite{nielsen2002quantum}.
 QEC works by introducing redundant qubits and by using classical devices to detect and correct errors.
 In QEC, we use check qubits and data qubits that are entangled together to protect logical qubits, which are used to execute quantum algorithms.
 Data qubits represent a logical qubit, and check qubits are used to measure the parity between different data qubits.

-During operation, we continuously measure the check qubits to gather information called syndromes.
-Although the check and data qubits are entangled, carefully designed encoding methods make sure that measuring the check qubits does not break the data qubits.
+During QEC, we continuously measure the check qubits to gather information called syndromes.
 The syndromes are then sent to a classical error-estimation unit called a decoder, which estimates probable error types and locations.
 Based on this, we can apply corrections to recover the correct computational results.
 It is important to note that qubits are different from classical bits; classical bits can only suffer bit-flip errors, while qubits can suffer both bit-flip~(Pauli-$X$) and phase-flip~(Pauli-$Z$) errors.
-The Pauli-$Y$ error is a combination of both (\(Y = iXZ\)).
+The Pauli-$Y$ error is a combination of both ($Y = iXZ$).
 In typical QEC schemes, we can detect and correct bit- and phase-flip errors separately.